-In a global context of continuing population and economic growth that pressures the water system, the importance of correctly valuing water is growing as well.
+In a global context of continuing population and economic growth that put the water system under pressure, the importance of correctly valuing water is growing as well.
 Can water prices be aligned with the value of the varied benefits, some of them intangible, water confers to its users, while maintaining an equitable access to all users and a sustainable use, or should water prices be constrained to the costs of its supply?
 How to better approach the dilemma of valuing water when social, economic, cultural, spiritual and even political spheres value water differently, and with different tools?
 Valuing water is an essential debate we must have at a global and regional scale, as the value of water is at the core of water security.

 Valuing water in a financial and investment perspective